 - showback: When this is false, all Showback features are hidden.
 The monthly report tables, and the cost for new VMs in the create VM wizard. - secgroups: If true, the create VM wizard will allow to add security groups to each network interface. - instantiate_hide_cpu: If true, hide the CPU setting in the VM creation dialog. - instantiate_cpu_factor: False to not scale the CPU from VCPU.
-Number [0, 1] to scale. - instantiate_persistent: True to show the option to make an instance persistent. - cloud_vm_create: True to allow to create machines to cloud users. - show_monitoring_info: True to show the monitoring info (VM & VRouters). - show_attributes_info: True to show the attributes info (VM & VRouters).
+Number [0, 1] to scale. - instantiate_persistent: True to show the option to make an instance persistent. - cloud_vm_create: True to allow to create machines to cloud users. - show_monitoring_info: True to show the monitoring info (VM & VRouters). - show_attributes_info: True to show the attributes info (VM & VRouters). - show_attach_disk_advanced: True to show advanced options in attach disk dialog. - show_attach_nic_advanced: True to show advanced options in attach nic dialog.

 '''

 features:

 True to show showback monthly reports, and VM cost

-'''

-''' showback: true
+showback: true